How old do you have to be to get a credit card?

 How to get a credit card at 18

-Showing responsible credit card use, such as making on-time, in-full payments, will help you establish your credit history.
+Showing responsible credit card use, such as making on-time, in-full payments, will help you establish a positive credit history.
 It can also lead to your issuer refunding your deposit after a certain amount of time, usually a few months.
 Eventually, you may be able to upgrade your secured card to an unsecured card — either automatically or by talking to your issuer.

 If you’re still in school, consider a student credit card.
 You will still need proof of income if you’re under 21, in addition to proof of enrollment.
-But student credit cards may have fewer credit requirements and higher approval rates for those with a thin credit history or limited income.
+But student credit cards often have fewer credit requirements and higher approval rates for those with a thin credit history or limited income.
 They can even offer rewards designed for students, such as cash back bonuses for spending categories like dining, rideshares and grocery store purchases.

 How to access a credit card before you’re 18